Information Content of Systems as a Physical Principle

-We call this constraint {\it information content principle} (\ICP{}).
-It is obeyed by quantum and classical theory but is violated by post-quantum p-GNST \cite{SW_relaxed_uncertainty} and polygon theories \cite{polytopic_models} as well as some {\it incomplete} classical theories (i.e. \LEHV{} theories).
+We call this constraint {\it information content principle} (\ICP{}) which represents the new - {\it constrained} uncertainty principle which \tblue{holds in} the classical and quantum theories for two different reasons.
+For classical systems it is due to lack of knowledge while for quantum systems it reflects quantum uncertainty \cite{Maassen-Uffink}.
+To demonstrate the efficiency of the principle we show how it is violated by some theories with relaxed uncertainty constraints \cite{SW_relaxed_uncertainty} and polygon theories \cite{polytopic_models} as well as some {\it incomplete} classical theories \tblue{ akin to epistemically restricted theories \cite{hbit_toy_model,spekkens_epist_rest}.}

-If applied to classical theory \ICP{} reflects the fact that there is basically one type of information and different fine grained observables available for classical discrete system disclose the same information with respect to the irrelevant outcome relabeling.
-Information extracted by one observable is completely redundant with respect to the information extracted by another one.
-On the contrary, in quantum mechanics, there are much different "species" of information which is reflected by the presence of incompatible observables which are only partially redundant.
-At the same time only one type of information may be completely present in the system \cite{incomp_inf_1,incomp_inf_2}. \ICP{} give the trade off between how much of information may be extracted and how redundant the information is.

-\ICP{} provides attractive explanation for the minimal amount of uncertainty present in the physical theory We discuss this on the ground of generalized probabilistic theories (\GPT{}) which provides common framework capable to express classical, quantum and post quantum theories \cite{GPT_intro_1,polytopic_models,GPT_intro_2,GPT_intro_3} (see Fig.~\ref{fig_1_gpt_theories}, \GPT{} are described in more detail in Appendix).